Quantco/glum/docs/tutorials/glm_french_motor_tutorial/glm_french_motor.md

 \mathrm{Var}[y] \propto \frac{1}{w} \mathrm{E}[y]$
 \end{equation}

-To verify our assumptions, we start by plotting the observed frequencies and a fitted Poisson distributions (Poisson regression with intercept only).
+To verify our assumptions, we start by plotting the observed frequencies and a fitted Poisson distribution (Poisson regression with intercept only).

 ```python
 df_plot = (